veve90/datasciencecoursera/Getting and Cleaning Data/assignement/CodeBook.md

 ### Get the data
 * Require / Install the needed libraries
-* Download the data from the link
+* Supose that the data is in the current folder
-* Unzip the folder

 ### Load the data
 * Load the test and the train data